hanshoglund/vitry/manual.md

-## 2. The language
+# The language

 Vitry is similiar to other functional programming languages.
 This chapter will give a brief overview of the concepts used in Vitry^[For good introduction to functional programming concepts, see *[Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/)* by Abelson and Sussman].

-### Values and expressions
+## Values and expressions

-A functional language is first and foremost concerened with manipulating values.
+A functional language is mainly concerened with manipulating values.
 Values are pieces of data that represent something.
 In Vitry, all values are unique and non-changing.
 This means that equal values always refer to the same underlying representations in memory.
 This is also true for compound structures, such as lists.

 Expressions are series of tokens each of which may produce a value.
 They may be nested using parentheses.
 Thus any program could be thought of as a single expression.
-Below are some examples of expressions along with their result^[The is arrow-like sign not part of the language, but just a conventional way of wrinting what an expression evaluates to].
+Below are some examples of expressions along with their result^[The arrow-like sign not part of the language, but just a conventional way of wrinting what an expression evaluates to].

 ~~~~~~~~~~~~~~~~~~~~
 1            => 1